nus-cs2103-AY2021S2/ip/docs/README.md

 ### Delete tasks
 If you feel that keeping them on the list is not necessary, Meme Man will delete them for you.
+Even better, you can delete them all in one go!

 ### List tasks
 You can key in "list" and Meme Man will display the tasks in the order that you have keyed them in.